wp-plugins/listly/readme.txt

 **Integrate Numbered Lists/Listicles on Wordpress & Beyond**

 Use Listy to create, curate or collaborate visually-appealing, social list-posts.
-A powerful combo in one plugin that sets your content free & enables discovery beyond your blog.
+A powerful combo in one plugin to set your content free & enable discovery beyond your blog.

 No list is ever truly complete, so tap into crowd-power.
-You moderate as your audience evolve & extend your list.
-Your list posts get more valuable with time, while community forms around interests, needs & expertise.
+You moderate as your audience evolve & extend your lists.
+Community forms around interests, needs & expertise as your list posts get more valuable with time.

-Use Listly on Wordpress with its "Swiss Army Knife" tool mindset.
-You'll need less plugins.
-It also means your content becomes reusable & reembeddable by others.
+Listly's a "Swiss Army Knife" for content.
+A tool that does many jobs.
+There's a reason: Lists solve many content problems.
+This means you can manage and master less tools/plugins/apps.
+That's a good thing.

 **There are many ways to use Listly.
 Read on to find out more**

 Not just a plugin, Listly is also a collaborative content authoring tool & a content platform.
+Lists are a unique and distinct form of media.

 - Build awesome useful lists for your niche
 - Use Listly as a free content source (embed other people's lists as responsive/adaptive blog content)